 Healthcare property investments offered the best returns of any sector last year, says report

-Property investments within the UK’s care sector have offered the best rental returns of any property asset class over the past 12 months, according to the latest research from investment support firm MSCI.
+Property investments within the UK’s residential care sector have offered the best rental returns of any property asset class over the past 12 months, according to the latest research from investment support firm MSCI.

 The index, sponsored by chartered surveyor group Aitchison Raffety, revealed that of the 1,093 healthcare properties measured in 2016, the average return reached 7.9% - surpassing all other UK property types.

-Valued at a total of £5bn, the properties comprised of both primary care facilities such as those leased to GPs and the NHS, as well as secondary care properties including care homes, specialist treatment centres and private hospitals.
+Valued at a total of £5bn, the properties comprised of both primary residential care facilities such as those leased to GPs and the NHS, as well as secondary residential care properties including care homes, specialist treatment centres and private hospitals.

 Achieving above the average annualised return of 7.2% over the past 5 years and 6.6% over the past decade, Executive Director at MSCI, Malcolm Hunt, said that the figures were indicative of the healthcare sector’s strength compared to other specialist and traditional asset classes.